-Practice Answer Requirement 2.
-Are you requesting retroactive recognition of a 3-year land conversion exemption? ☐ No ☐ Yes If yes, you must provide a three-year land history with each parcel application, including the results of any pesticide residue testing, if applicable.
+Answer Requirement ☐ No ☐ Yes If yes, you must provide a three-year land history with each parcel application, including the results of any pesticide residue testing, if applicable.
 Required.
-4 3.
-Are any of your organic crops from hydroponic production? □ No □ Yes, list crops and parcels: Production without soil (for example, production in inert substrate) is prohibited.
-5 4.
-Are any of your organic crops from container production?
-No, go to question 5 Yes, list crops and parcels , and answer 4a below.
+4 □ No □ Yes, list crops and parcels: Production without soil (for example, production in inert substrate) is prohibited.
+5 No, go to question 5 Yes, list crops and parcels , and answer 4a below.
 4a.
 Is in-ground production of the specific crops(s) viable based on the characteristics of the crop and/or the agroecological conditions of your parcel?
 Yes, go to question 5.
 No, in-ground production is not viable.
 Answer question 4b below.
 Prohibited, unless specific conditions are met.
 See Mexico Compliance Program Manual 3.2.3 for requirements.
 6 4b.
 Mark all applicable technical justifications for why in-ground production is not viable: I grow sprouts, mushrooms, or annual seedlings (transplants).
 Local soil type is not conducive to in-ground production due to high clay content, low porosity, low levels of organic content, and/or pH is too low/high.
 Crops are susceptible to local soil borne pathogens or other pests.
 Container production allows for water conservation because water is recirculated, incorporates methods and/or technologies to use water efficiently and/or use of water is reduced by producing this crop in containers.
 Other.
-Explain: 5.
-Do you use sodium nitrate (Chilean nitrate, NaNO 3) in your organic crop production? ☐ No ☐ Yes, list crops and parcels: Prohibited.
-7 6.
-Is your use of all plastic, such as irrigation tubing, container production pots, bags, etc., in compliance with the Mexico Compliance Program Manual requirements?
-NA, no plastic used ☐ YesNo, explain plan to meet this requirement: See Mexico Compliance Program Manual 3.2.4 for requirements on plastics.
-8 7.
-Wild harvest operations only: Do you have a current wild harvest permit or registration from SEMARNAT (Mexico's Secretary of the Environment and Natural Resources)?
-NA, no wild harvest ☐ YesNo, explain plan to meet this requirement: Required.
-9 8.
-Wild harvest operations only: Do all collection areas have buffer zones of at least 25 meters, where adjacent to asphalt roads and/or nonorganic production?
-NA, no wild harvest ☐ YesNo, explain plan to meet this requirement: Required.
-10
+Explain: ☐ No ☐ Yes, list crops and parcels: Prohibited.
+7 NA, no plastic used ☐ YesNo, explain plan to meet this requirement: See Mexico Compliance Program Manual 3.2.4 for requirements on plastics.
+8 NA, no wild harvest ☐ YesNo, explain plan to meet this requirement: Required.
+9 NA, no wild harvest ☐ YesNo, explain plan to meet this requirement: Required.
+10 No